hamzaomer11/Part-1/README.md

-Solutions to the Fullstack Open exercises.
+Solutions to the Fullstack Open exercises!